emandi-yashaswini/fullstackopen/README.md

-# Redux anecdoce
+# Countries exercises with custom hooks

-In this exercise, we made a new version of the anecdote voting application from part 1 using Redux.
+In this exercise, we made a new version of the countries exercise from part 2 using custom hooks.
-As a reminder, this application allows the user to vote between multiple anecdotes and then displays the most popular one.

-This initial list of anecdotes is stored in the file `db.json`.
-This file is used by the tool `JSON Server` that acts as a backend server where the data are stored.
+This application is used to search for country details from the https://restcountries.eu/ interface.
+If country is found, the details of the country are displayed.

 ## Start the application